When it comes to hosting your online courses, you have two of the most popular choices – Teachable and Thinkific.

 👍 What do I like about Teachable over Thinkific?

-• Better UI and UX: Teachable has better UI and UX compared to Thinkific which feels pretty rough and outdated.
+- Better interface: Teachable has better UI and UX compared to Thinkific which feels pretty rough and outdated.
+And also the options are nested in a logical way.

-• Granular drip content: With Teachable, you can drip content chapter-wise vs. only module-wise.
+- Granular content dripping: With Teachable, you can drip content chapter-wise vs. only module-wise.
 It helps a lot for say 30-day challenge like courses!

-• Bulk coupon generator: To sell products at discounted rates for increased conversion.
+- Marketing tools: To sell products at discounted rates for increased conversion, Teachable offers bulk coupon generator.

 👍 What do I like about Thinkific over Teachable?